DanielCech/DCTableViewController/README.md

 ### Batch table updates
 1. Setup the initial tableView state
-2. Call createDataSource
+2. Call *createDataSourceForTable*
-3. Call animateTableChanges instead of reloadData
+3. Call *animateTableChanges* instead of reloadData

 Batch update is sequence of insert, delete and update operations on cells and sections.
 Algorithm in DCTableViewController assumes that **IDs of sections and cells are in ascending order**.